10 Best Hybrid Mattresses in 2026

 How hybrid mattresses can benefit older adults

 Your mattress choice plays a key role in your comfort, health, and sleep quality.
-A study examining the sleep environment of older adults in private homes looked into the importance of your sleep setup.
+A study examining the sleep environment of older adults in private homes looked into the importance of their sleep setup.
 The study found that older adults who slept on a very uncomfortable pillow or mattress had insomnia significantly more often than study participants who slept on a more comfortable pillow or mattress.2

 A study examining mattress type and pain relief found medium-firm mattresses improved musculoskeletal pain in older adults.3